SQL UPDATE JOIN – Update One Table Using Data from Another

 A: MySQL uses UPDATE ...
 JOIN

-Q5: What happens if the join condition is incorrect?
+Q5: What happens if the condition is wrong?

 A: Run a SELECT

 Q1.
-Which SQL clause is used to update based on another table?
+Which SQL clause updates rows from another table?

 - SELECT INTO